hubiquitus/hubiquitus4java/doc/hAPI/HClient_functions.md

  * ref : The msgid of the message refered to
  * convid : conversation id
  * priority : priority of the message.
 If UNDEFINED, priority lower to 0.
 See HMessagePrioity in codes and enum section.
- * relevance : Date and time until which the message is relevant
+ * relevance : Date and time in timestamps format until which the message is relevant
  * relevanceOffset : If you use this parameter, it will override the relevance one by updating the date-time for the relevance of the hMessage.
  * persistent : do the server need to persist the hmessage.
  * location : The location of the HMessage.
 See HLocation in hAPI DataModel
  * author : the author of the HMessage
  * headers : the headers of the HMessage.
 See HHeader in hAPI DataModel
- * published : Specify a publishing date.
+ * published : Specify a publishing date in timestamps.
  * timeout : Time (in ms) to wait for a response before hAPI sends a timeout.

 #### BuildConvState